morrownr/USB-WiFi/How_to_Modeswitch.md

 plugged into a USB port.
 If you run Windows, there will an attempt to install a driver.
 In any OS besides Windows, the adapter will continue to be seen as a CDROM or flash drive and no driver will be installed.
-For the WiFi adapter to show up, the adapter has to be told to switch state.
+For the WiFi adapter to show up in Linux, the adapter has to be told to switch state.

-Most mainsteam distros of Linux include a utility call `usb-modeswitch`.
+Most mainsteam distros of Linux include a utility called `usb-modeswitch`.
 It will execute the switch for you if it has the information about your adapter in its data files.
 If it is not installed or the data for your adapter is not in its data files then follow the instructions for the specified adapters